shvetu15/CodingTempleBootcamp/README.md

 # CodingTempleBootcamp
 HTML CSS work of Python Bootcamp.
-This is my portfolio.
+This includes a portfolio and 2 prototypes

 index.html created using bootstrap.
-Visual Studio Code used as editor.
+Visual Studio Code v 1.41 used as editor.